priyadarshi/Applozic-Chat-SDK-Documentation/README.md

 Step 1: Register at **https://www.applozic.com/** to get the application key.

-Step 2: For the standard user interface, add the following Applozic messaging plugin script file before **`</head>`** into your web page:
+Step 2: For the standard user interface, add the following Applozic messaging plugin script file before **`</head>`** into your web page :-

 ```
 <script type="text/javascript">